Set It Off (band)

 Set It Off is an American rock band formed in 2008 in Tampa, Florida.
+The band consists of lead vocalist Cody Carson, guitarist and bassist Zach DeWall, and drummer Maxx Danziger.

 The band initially gained a large following through singer Cody Carson's YouTube channel.
-Their following calls themselves "Freaks”.
 Set It Off was signed by Equal Vision Records after releasing a string of successful extended-play albums.
 In 2018, they signed with Fearless Records, which in February 2019 released Midnight, their fourth studio album.
+In 2022, they released their fifth studio album Elsewhere, in 2023, they announced that they had left Fearless Records and gone independent.

 History

 Formation (2008)

 Cody Carson and Dan Clermont, who met in their high school marching band, formed a band, which brushed against another band created by Austin M. Kerr and Zach DeWall while playing local shows.
 After high school, Carson left for Ohio to attend the Oberlin Conservatory of Music as a classical clarinet student.
 In his first year, after exchanging a series of YouTube videos with All Time Low frontman Alex Gaskarth, Carson asked to sing "Coffee Shop Soundtrack" at the group's upcoming concert at the Cleveland House of Blues via a YouTube video.
 The performance led Carson to drop out of college and use his school money to start up the band.

-DeWall and Kerr were among the first to join; Dan Clermont followed as the band's lead guitar player.
-James Arran was Set It Off's first drummer, but financial struggles made gas purchases difficult for him, and he resigned August on 24, 2008.
+Dewall and Kerr were among the first to join; Dan Clermont followed as the band's lead guitar player.
+James Arran was Set It Off's first drummer, but financial struggles made gas purchases difficult for him, and he resigned August 24, 2008.
 He was succeeded by Blake Howell, who soon left the band due to family difficulties.
-Howell was replaced by Benjamin Panico (a.k.a.
-Benji Panic) on October 30, 2009; he left to pursue his GED and, later, start his own photography studio.
+Howell was replaced by Benji Panico on October 30, 2009; he left to pursue his GED and, later, start his own photography studio.
 Howell introduced the band to their current drummer, Maxx Danziger.